yassine73/data_spliter/README.md

 # data_spliter

-Splite your excel or txt database to multi csv files
+Split excel or txt big file into multi csv files

 to Run